andywdahl/rgwas/README.md

 ks.test( pvalsb['Het',] )
 ```
 This can be performed for all traits with an `apply` function (e.g. mclapply from the `parallel` R package) or for loop.
 Because MFMR does not need to be refit, testing with `interxn_tst` just amounts to performing t/F-tests for linear/logistic regression, for which `interxn_tst` is essentially just a (hopefully) helpful interface.

+Note: In this example, I adjust for all MFMR covariates in `covars` and conservatively treat them as heterogeneoues.

 To simulate true positive results for SNP heterogeneity, I add a small effects of SNP 1: a homogeneoues effect on quantitative trait 2, and a heterogeneoues effect on quantitative trait 1:
 ```R